 My name is Katherine Grossman.

-I’m the author and creator of the one time popular – but now retired – small farm and homesteading agrarian blog and website, GRANNY MILLER.
+I’m the author and creator of the popular – but now retired – small farm and homesteading agrarian blog and website, GRANNY MILLER.

 In 2016 I began the publication of the best of almost 10 years of GRANNY MILLER as a 2-part book series.

 The book series is being published in two formats.
 The first as an Amazon Kindle with color images from life.
-The second in a soft cover format with the same images, but in budget friendly and affordable black & white.
+The second in a soft cover format in budget friendly and affordable black & white.

 If you were a fan of GRANNY MILLER in the past but didn’t get a chance to save your favorite posts and articles, this series is for you.